 Ben Birchall is an award-winning press photographer – and ex-DC staffer.

 In my workshops one question I’m asked regularly is: “How do you know what to shoot?” when we arrive at locations.
 Planning is the key.
 Having a predetermined viewpoint and arriving when you know the light’s at its best will improve your hit rate no end.
 Plan for things like tides and sun position.

 Lee is a successful freelance shooter specialising in landscapes.

 If you want to earn money from your photography, I think it’s important not to squeeze too many jobs in.
 It’s important to spend more time keeping your regular clients happy, rather than dropping these for the one-off better paying clients who inevitably pop up, when you’re already booked.
 It’s crucial to maintain a steady income and keep your regulars coming back to you.
 It’s also worthwhile buddying up with another few photographers with whom you can share work with, when one of you is booked.

-Kevin is a popular freelance press
+Kevin is a popular freelance press and PR photographer.

 33 myths of the professional photographer

 44 essential digital camera tips and tricks